nmcintyre5/nmcintyre5/README.md

 ## 🌱 What I'm Learning

 - I'm constantly expanding my knowledge in health, wellness & longevity.
-- I'm taking Introduction to Machine Learning: Supervised Learning by University of Colorado Boulder, which is helping me enhance my skills in Supervised ML.
 - I am enrolled in the MS in Computer Science at University of Colorado Boulder.

-## ⚡ Fun fact:

-- I'm a new grapefruit convert

 ## 📫 Get in Touch